-Self expression is important to us humans.
-We want out space to reflect who we are, be practical and make us feel at home.
-Today’s bathrooms are hardly just a place to attend to one’s body’s needs but more a relaxation area where you can treat yourself with a warm bath after a long day at work.
-Fortunately, thanks to innovations in bathroom flooring industry the balance between usability and looks is easily achievable.
-The most of the flooring products currently available on the market do a great job at enduring the harsh treatment we put out bathrooms through every day.
+Self-expression is important to us humans.
+We want our space to reflect who we are, be practical and make us feel at home.
+Today’s bathrooms are hardly just a place to attend to one’s body’s needs but more a relaxation area where you can treat yourself to a warm bath after a long day at work.
+Fortunately, thanks to innovations in the bathroom flooring industry the balance between usability and looks is easily achievable.
+Most of the flooring products currently available on the market do a great job at enduring the harsh treatment we put out bathrooms through every day.
 They can tolerate constant water splashes, take on hard chemical spills and fight off spotting while not having to sacrifice the gorgeous look.
 To help you decide what floor to choose for your bathroom, we are offering an overview of the most popular options.

 Stone is just as popular as it was centuries ago.
 The latest bathroom trends have it cover not only the floor but also the walls, giving the entire room a simple and timeless look.

 Natural stone is famous for its durability and variety.
 Stone flooring generally comes in two forms, polished or unpolished.

 The polished stone floor is a beautiful addition to any bathroom but it tends to be slippery and should be used with extra care in families with young children or the elderly.
 As an alternative to polished stone flooring honed and textured stone floors offer a better grip, but because of their raw surface, they may require a sealant to prevent stains.
 Typically, stone floors come pre-cut in 12 inches square or larger tiles and require a strong subfloor for installation.
 Unlike soft floors, stone tends to be cold to touch.
 If you aren’t much for wearing slippers, you might want to consider alternative flooring options for your bathroom.